Best Fitbit iMore 2021

 - No GPS

-It's easy to get lost in the sea of Fitbit products and accessories, and Fitbit is a brand name that is highly regarded and highly reputable, so we understand that it's challenging to find the best one.
-After researching extensively, we feel that the Fitbit Versa is the best Fitbit overall because it has all of the features Fitbit has to offer!
+It's easy to get lost in the sea of Fitbit products and accessories, and Fitbit is a brand name that is highly regarded and highly reputable.
+So, we understand that it's challenging to find the best one.
+After researching extensively, we feel that the Fitbit Versa 2 is the best Fitbit overall because it has all of the features Fitbit has to offer and Amazon Alexa built-in!

-The Versa tracks it all including steps & activity, calories, floors climbed, swim, sleep and female health, and it features a 24/7 heart rate monitor.
-This tracker has smart features, a plethora of exercise options, four-day battery life, and you can even take it swimming.
-Though it doesn't have a GPS, you can still track your pace and distance when syncing it to your smartphone GPS.
-This baby gives you the best bang for your buck all around and pulls out all the stops when it comes to features, versatility, and style.
+The Versa 2 tracks it all, including steps & activity, calories, floors climbed, swim, sleep, and female health.
+Plus, it showcases a 24/7 heart rate monitor.
+This tracker has smart features like Amazon Alexa and Apple Pay, plus the ability to download all of your favourite apps.
+It has a lighter sleeker design than the Versa 1, five-day battery life and an AWOLED screen that grants the wearer sharper blacks and more vibrant colours.
+Though it doesn't have a GPS built-in, you can still track your pace and distance when syncing it to your smartphone.
+This baby pulls out all the stops when it comes to features, versatility, and style.

 Credits — The team that worked on this guide